-DoD Instruction 5010.40 requires DoD organizations to implement a comprehensive system of internal controls that provides reasonable assurance that programs are operating as intended and to evaluate the effectiveness of the control.
-We identified internal control weaknesses in the extracting and reporting of the DoD fourth quarter FY 2020 financial and award data submitted for publication on USAspending.gov.
-We will provide a copy of the report to the senior official responsible for internal controls over the DoD DATA Act submission.
+DoD Instruction 5010.40 requires DoD organizations to implement a comprehensive system of internal controls that provides reasonable assurance that programs are operating as intended and to evaluate the effectiveness of the controls.
+We identified internal control weaknesses in the extracting and reporting of the USACE fourth quarter FY 2020 financial and award data submitted for publication on USAspending.gov.
+We will provide a copy of the report to the senior official responsible for internal controls over the USACE DATA Act submission.

-$^{16}$ We developed a nonstatistical sample using professional judgment rather than using a statistical method.
+&lt;sup>16 The audit team developed a nonstatistical sample using professional judgement, rather than developing a statistical method.